TOEIC® Preparation Program

 TOEIC score went from 10 to 160 in 495 months

-●Professor Yokoyama Actually, two first-year students from the Faculty of International Communication are here.
-It was my first time meeting Yokoyama-kun.
-These two people worked hard and worked hard together.
-First up is Matsumura-kun.
-Matsumura-kun scored 1 points on the TOEIC test in February, placing him at the top by far as a first-year student.
-There is only one person with 2 points.
-It was amazing.
+- Professor Yokoyama: Actually, we have two first-year students from the School of International Communication here.
+This is the first time I've met Yokoyama.
+They've worked hard and competed against each other.
+First up is Matsumura.
+Matsumura scored 735 points on the TOEIC in February, making him the top first-year student by a long way.
+He's the only one to score in the 700s.
+That's amazing.

-●Mr. Matsumura thank you.
-I've been working hard with Miyazaki-kun so far, and it's been really great.
-But to be honest, I was happier with Miyazaki-kun's score.
-I knew he was working really hard.
-At the TOEIC test in February, we both rejoiced and said, "We did it!"
+- Matsumura: Thank you.
+I'm really glad that I've been able to work hard with Miyazaki up until now.
+But to be honest, I was happier with Miyazaki's score because I knew how hard he had worked.
+When we took the TOEIC in February, we both celebrated and said, "We did it!"

-●Mr. Miyazaki Yes, compared to Mr. Yokoyama and Mr. Matsumura, I am very low and it is embarrassing.
+- Miyazaki: Yes, compared to Yokoyama-san and Matsumura-kun, it's very low and embarrassing.

-●Professor Yokoyama Miyazaki-kun came to the lab right after university classes started.
-I remember it well.
-"I want to be a junior high school English teacher," he said.
+- Professor Yokoyama: Miyazaki came to my lab soon after university classes started.
+I remember him well.
+He said, "I want to be a junior high school English teacher."

-●Mr. Miyazaki I received a TOEIC score of 160 during placement.
-To go to Global Research (hereinafter referred to as GR, Note 4), you must have a minimum score of 450 points, but with this score, it is very impossible.
-I was really at a loss as to what kind of study I should do and where I should start, so I went to my teacher for advice.
+- Miyazaki: I got a TOEIC score of 160 when I took the placement test.
+To get into Global Research (hereinafter GR, Note 4), you need a minimum score of 450, and with that score, there was no way I could get in.
+I was completely at a loss as to what kind of study I should do and where to start, so I went to my teacher for advice.

-●Professor Yokoyama Since I started working at our university, I have developed a good tolerance for it, but scores in the 200s and 300s are, to be honest, so bad that you can get them even if you mark them by guessing, and are usually considered impossible to teach at other universities.
-It's a score zone.
-I got a score of 160, and what's more, I wanted to become an English teacher (laughs).
+- Professor Yokoyama: Since I started working at this university, I've gotten quite used to it, but to be honest, scores in the 200s or 300s are so bad that you could get them even if you just guessed, and they're usually in the score range that other universities would consider impossible to teach.
+But I got 160 points, and, of all things, I wanted to be an English teacher (laughs).

-●Mr. Miyazaki When I was in junior high school, I didn't go to school.
-I had a teacher who supported me during those times.
-That was my English teacher.
+- Miyazaki: When I was in junior high school, I didn't go to school.
+But there was a teacher who was there for me.
+That teacher was my English teacher.
 He came to my house every day and taught me English.
-The reason I wanted to become a teacher was because of that teacher.
+It was that teacher's influence that made me want to become a teacher.

-●Professor Yokoyama That is now 495 points.
-I knew that the result would definitely come out, but I was also really happy.
-Since you have the basics, you'll be fine.
-If you continue studying without slacking off, your score will rise to 2 points in your second year and 700 points in your third year.
-And I'm sure you'll become a good teacher.
-I know the pain of not being able to do it.
-I also know how to do it.
-Please be a teacher who is supportive of your students, just like the teacher who took care of students who were refusing to attend school.
+- Professor Yokoyama: And now he's got 495 points.
+I knew he'd definitely get good results, but I'm really happy.
+He has the basics, so he'll be fine.
+If he keeps studying like this without slacking, he'll get 700 points in his second year and 900 points in his third year.
+And I'm sure he'll become a good teacher.
+He knows the pain of not being able to do something.
+He also knows how to help students do it.
+I hope he becomes a teacher who can empathize with his students, just like the teacher who looked after him when he was absent from school.
 I'm looking forward to it.

 (Note 4) A study abroad program that all students enrolled in the Department of Global Communication take in their second year.